Supporting Multilingual Students

 - then have them share in an open class

-- When possible, refer to the online discussion posts to call on students to contribute what they have already contributed in writing (e.g., “Jiang, can you tell us about your ideas on X from this week’s blog discussion?”) .
+- For online discussions, when possible, refer to discussion posts to call on students to contribute what they have already contributed in writing (e.g., “Jiang, can you tell us about your ideas on X from this week’s blog discussion?”).
 This allows students to paraphrase themselves, which is helpful for multilingual students who may struggle to respond with new language.

 - Try to create groups with diverse communication styles.
 Because some international students may have trouble jumping into a conversation, there is a danger of their voices being drowned out in a group.

-- Utilize small groups whenever possible for discussion.
+- Use small groups whenever possible for discussion.
 Minimize whole-class discussions.

 Some multilingual students struggle to respond extemporaneously.
 Students may need more time to form a full response.
 Tips to help with this:

-- Provide discussion questions in advance of the class to give students time to consider what they will say in the live class.
+- Provide discussion questions in advance of the class to give students time to consider what they will say in class.

-- Offer your discussion questions in written form (slide deck/chat) rather than verbal only.
+- Offer your discussion questions in both written form (slide deck/chat) and verbally.

 - With discussion questions, be specific/explicit when possible and refer to pages in the text (e.g., “Do you agree with X that artifacts do have politics (p.
-8)” instead of “Do you agree with X?”).
+8)” rather than “Do you agree with X?”).

 - Repeat key points